How much does Judicial Review cost?

 Summary: costs to permission

-Given the centrality of the judge’s decision on permission, an estimate of costs is usually given by lawyers to this point in proceedings.
+Given the centrality of the judge’s decision on permission, an estimate of costs is usually given to this point in proceedings.

 As we have seen, given the number of variables involved, it is often difficult to predict the costs for the work involved in a judicial review claim.